SoarGroup/SoarGroup.github.io/docs/soar_manual/03_SyntaxOfSoarPrograms.md

 # The Syntax of Soar Programs

-This chapter describes in detail the syntax of elements in working memory, preference mem- ory, and production memory, and how impasses and I/O are represented in working memory and in productions.
+This chapter describes in detail the syntax of elements in working memory, preference memory, and production memory, and how impasses and I/O are represented in working memory and in productions.
 Working memory elements and preferences are created as Soar runs, while productions are created by the user or through chunking.
 The bulk of this chapter explains the syntax for writing